caeareva/AVSDP/README.md

 ## Analysis and Visualization of Scientific Data in Python

-This repository provides a series of programs written in raw python to analyse your scientific data from biological experiments.
+This repository provides a collection of programs written in raw Python to analyse your scientific data from biological experiments.
 Each program was designed to be run in the command-line interface (in your computer terminal, https://launchschool.com/books/command_line/read/introduction) but could be slightly